climacoinworld/climacoin/README.md

 - `releasesCount`: Total amount of upcoming releases.
 - `revocable`: Specifies if the owner of the vesting contract can revoke the contract in the future.

-To deploy the contract, run:
+To deploy the vesting contract, run:
 `npx hardhat run scripts/deploy_vesting.js --network [NETWORK]`

 Available networks can be found in `hardhat.config.js`.